Opportunities

 Apply for a Post-Doc

 You do not get a postdoc position by emailing Prof. Ralph your CV.
-To get a postdoc position, you have to apply for and receive one of the following:
+To get a postdoc position, you have to apply for and receive an external postdoc award such as:

 • Banting Postdoctoral Fellowship: best salary; extremely competitive; open to Canadian and International Applicants.
 Contact Prof. Ralph by July 1.